timm/tested/docs/onFishr.md

 - Finally, there may or may not be some background knowledge $B$ which we can use to guide our analysis.

+In all the examples above,
-Often it is cheap to sample $X$ and very, very, very expensive to sample $Y$,
+it was  cheap to sample $X$ and very, very, very expensive to sample $Y$:
 - e.g. describing the ocean is much cheaper than sailing around it all day looking for fish
 - e.g. listing the Makefile options within SQL is faster than compiling and testing each one,